mjrgh/PinscapePico/ExpansionBoards/README.md

 substitutes; ask on the forums if you're in doubt, and hopefully someone with an electronics background can point you in the right direction.

+## Copyright and license

+The expansion board material is released under the same copyright and license terms as the rest of the Pinscape Pico project.
+Copyright 2025 Michael J Roberts; released under a BSD 3-clause license with NO WARRANTY.